Category Archives: Vaughn Ltd

 The Bassmen originally formed as the Church Keys in 1962 while in the ninth grade in Birmingham.
 Original members were Rob Hackney guitar, Chuck Butterworth keyboards, Mike Easter on bass and Tom Allison on drums.
 Over the next year they added Charlie Feldman as lead singer and Vaughn Rives on rhythm guitar, and Steve Gilmer replaced Butterworth on keyboards.

-By 1965 they had changed their name to the Bassmen, and they went into Ed Boutwell’s studio in English Village to record their 45, “I Need You” / “Leigh Anne”.
-Both are credited to B. Van Santte, perhaps a fictitious name as it doesn’t match any of the band members.
+By 1965 they had changed their name to the Bassmen, and they went into Ed Boutwell’s studio in English Village to record their 45, “I Need You” / “Leigh Anne”, the first release on the Vaughn-Ltd label.
+Both songs are credited to B. Van Santte, perhaps a fictitious name as it doesn’t match any of the band members.

 The single garnered the Bassmen appearances at shows produced by local DJs Papa Don Schroeder and Duke Rumore, and the band toured colleges in the area as well.